-OPEX costs rely on continuous cash flows that the plant needs to operate.
+• OPEX costs rely on continuous cash flows that the plant needs to operate.
 These costs have a fixed ratio per functional unit.
 These values only depend on system performance, and time or lifespan do not influence on them.
 Generally, these costs consider energy and chemical consumption, staff, transport, waste management from operation, and products.
 The main exception is "spare parts" category, which is considered as OPEX: they are not introduced continuously in the system, but periodically.
+Lastly, in this report, maintenance is included in the OPEX costs.

-To calculate the CAPEX we assume a lifetime of 35 years for the ZB systems, which is a reasonable approximation for wastewater treatment plants, see also the argumentation in Deliverable 7.3.
+To calculate the CAPEX we assume a lifetime of 20 years for the ZB systems, which is a reasonable approximation for wastewater treatment plants, an aligned with Deliverable 7.7.